Vaihtoehtoiset kirjoitusmuodot

 - The period of time during which an object is recognizable.

-- (colloquial) A life sentence; a term of imprisonment of a convict until his or her death.
+- (colloquial) A life sentence; a period of imprisonment that lasts until the convict's death (or, sometimes, parole).

 - Animation; spirit; vivacity.